 Discourage long visits from family and friends.
 It is often at the point when they are becoming immersed in French life (October/November first semester, March/April second semester) that students start to welcome visitors from home in Paris.
 Think carefully before you agree to host visitors with whom you will be speaking English, who will be arriving as tourists, and who have different expectations and time frames.
 As a university student, you will have exposés and papers to research and present, most of which are assigned mid-semester.
-At this point, you will just have begun to feel comfortable in the language, your classes and with French people you have been seeing on a regular basis.
+At this point, you will just have begun to feel comfortable in the language, your classes and the French people you have been seeing on a regular basis.
 If you are planning on hosting family or friends, ask if they can schedule their visits at the end of the semester since visits at this time are less disruptive to the immersion and growth process you will be experiencing.
-If this is not possible, encourage your visitors to be autonomous and plan on seeing them on weekends and the evenings that you don't have class, so you can attend your courses and hand in work on time.

-The VWPP asks hosts to not house our students' visitors during the semester.
+Please remember that your host family has not signed on to host your friends or passing relatives and might not feel comfortable being asked to do so.
 Asking them might create some unfortunate tensions.
 Parisian hostels and some hotels can be reasonably priced for individuals or couples, and for larger groups there are many sites that offer reasonably priced short-term apartment rentals.

-As wonderful as it is to see a loved one's face again and to be able to show them the city you have come to appreciate, it is still an interruption in your progress abroad, and a semester goes by very fast.
+As wonderful as it is to see a loved ones' faces again and to be able to show them the city you have come to appreciate, it is still an interruption in your progress abroad, and a semester goes by very fast.
 We encourage you to choose very wisely when and how many visitors you will host over the semester, and to limit the number and the length of these visits.